-For information on how to utility bill, please see Pay Your Utility Bill.
+For information on how to pay your utility bill, please see Pay Your Utility Bill.

 For information on utility bill payment plans, please see Utility Bill Payment Plans.

-Effective June 1, 2016, and every year thereafter, the annual rates shall be adjusted upwards, if applicable, by applying to the previous year's rales the rate of inflation, calculated based on the Consumer Price Index - Urban Wage Eamers and Clerical Workers (Chicago All Items) published by the United Stales Bureau of Labor Statistics for the 365-day period ending on the most recent January 1.
+Per the Municipal Code of Chicago, beginning June 1, 2016, and every year thereafter, the annual water rates shall be adjusted upwards, if applicable, by applying the previous year's rate of inflation.
+This increase is calculated based on the Consumer Price Index - Urban Wage Earners and Clerical Workers (Chicago All Items) published by the United States Bureau of Labor Statistics for the 365-day period ending on the most recent January 1.
 Any such annual increase, however, shall be capped at 105% of the previous year's rate.

-Water and sewer rate increases are necessary to cover the on-going costs for removing the waste water and storm runoff from the streets of Chicago via our sewer system and delivering the effluent for treatment to the Metropolitan Water Reclamation District of Greater Chicago.
+Water and sewer rates increase to keep pace with normal inflation.
+These increases are necessary to cover the on-going costs providing safe clean water for drinking and for removing the waste water and storm runoff from the streets of Chicago.
 This is all accomplished through a network of purification plants, tunnels, pumping stations, water mains, sewer mains, valves and structures that require constant upkeep and maintenance.
 These services are necessary to meet standards set by Environmental Protection Agency for water quality.
 At less than a penny per gallon, Chicago’s rates will remain among the lowest in the nation for fresh, clean water.

 For information on how to dispute your utility bill, please see Understanding Your Utility Bill.